Whether you are in the performing arts or not, we would like to invite you to be a part of the Wake Forest Interdisciplinary Arts Center (IAC).

 We are pleased to help support faculty and student projects that are interdisciplinary.
 Reach out to someone in another discipline with your idea for a creative interdisciplinary performance partnership.
 Whether it’s Theatre and Sociology, Dance and Mathematics, Music and Philosophy, or one of hundreds of other possibilities, we want to encourage cross-pollination with the arts, and we want to give you a place, a time, and a reason to share your interests and stimulate important conversations.

 Who to Contact

 Email our director, Christina Tsoules Soriano, or a member of our executive committee if you would like to develop an idea.
-Executive committee members are Paul Bright (Hanes Gallery), Jay Curley (Art History), Leigh Ann Hallberg (Art), Steve Morrison (Communication Strategist), Brook Davis (Theatre), and Marco Sartor (Music).
+Executive committee members are Paul Bright (Hanes Gallery), Brook Davis (Theatre), Merih Denali (Art History), Cagney Gentry (Film), Leigh Ann Hallberg (Art), Steve Morrison (Communication Strategist), and Marco Sartor (Music).